rambethina/java/pages/mydoc/mydoc_week_six.md

  * instance variable radius
  * provide a constructor
- * provide 2 methods with calculate area and circumference.
+ * provide 2 methods which calculate area and circumference.

 Test your new class Circle created.